Table of Contains

 Regarding documents for which the preservation period is not stipulated by law, the period must be decided voluntarily by the organization under its own business regulations.

-The business classification system should preferably be based on a business function or activity rather than the organizational structure, in order to maintain versatility in the event of organizational change.
+The business classification scheme is preferably based on business functions and activities rather than organizational structure to maintain flexibility in response to organizational changes.

 6.4 Access Authority Management